MernaMansour/Sentiment-Analysis-using-Image-Text-Data/README.md

 ## Conclusion

-This capstone project provides an excellent opportunity to delve into multimodal sentiment analysis, allowing us to understand the interplay between text and image data in predicting sentiment.
-The techniques and models developed here can be applied to various real-world scenarios, enhancing our skills in machine learning and data analysis.
+This capstone project provides an excellent opportunity to delve into  sentiment analysis, allowing us to understand the text and image data in predicting sentiment.
+The techniques and models developed here can be applied to various real-world scenarios.